 A program that focuses on the systematic study of the economic development process and its application to the problems of specific countries and regions.
 Includes instruction in economic development theory, industrialization, land reform, infrastructural development, investment policy, the role of governments and business in development, international development organizations, and the study of social, health, and environmental influences on economic development.

-If you’re thinking about majoring in Development Economics and International Development, then you should look at these top colleges, including the University of Southern Mississippi, New Mexico State University-Main Campus and Tulane University of Louisiana.
-The University of Southern Mississippi is our best ranked institution for a degree in Development Economics and International Development with 9 students graduating with this major annually at the Doctors degree research scholarship level.
-Learn more about college options in the table below.
+If you’re thinking about majoring in Development Economics and International Development, then you should look at these top colleges, including Tulane University of Louisiana, the University of Southern Mississippi and the .
+Tulane University of Louisiana is our best ranked institution for a degree in Development Economics and International Development with 3 students graduating with this major annually.

 For Development Economics and International Development majors, some of the most in demand jobs include Economics Teachers, Postsecondary, Economists .
 Additionally, Development Economics and International Development graduates may land a top paying job, such as Economists or Economics Teachers, Postsecondary.